iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 ## Structure of cache directory

-The structure of directory depends if the data is stored in a file or is in a directory.
+There are two ways in which the data is stored in cache which depends on if the actual data is stored in a file (eg. `data.csv`) or it is a directory of files.

-In case of a file, it is converted to a MD5 checksum which is a 32 characters long string.
+The data file is converted to a checksum, usually MD5, which is a 32 characters long string.
 The first two characters are assigned to name the directory inside `.dvc/cache` and rest are given to name the cache file.
 For example, if a data file, say `Posts.xml.zip`, is converted to a MD5 checksum, it will evaluate to